Per17.

 Per43.

 Critcherson & Storer, Newport, R.I.
-The same man as in Per42 sits at left doing something with the seated man.
+The man at left seems to be offering something to the seated man.
 3-cent tax stamp on verso.
 CDV.
 VG. $50

 Texas Giants Texas Giants